theodarsundeep/Theo.RnD.Aurelia/Theo.RnD.Aurelia.UI/README.md

 * This Application will be one of the client application that uses that  AuthServer as the Authority.

-* Now that you understaanndd how we setup the Auth Server using the IdentityServer4 , Let configure this Aurelia.UI as a client that used the Auth Services
+* Now that you understaanndd how we setup the Auth Server using the IdentityServer4 , Let configure this Aurelia.UI as a client that used the Auth Services.

+* There are bassicaally two wayss I wanted to try out the Authentication on this client...

+	* First --> Enaable the Auth from just the ASP.NET Core MVC, which is fairly simple as mentioned below in the below points.

 		* Enable the CORS by adding the package "Microsoft.AspNet.Cors" in package.jason

+		* Added the follwing dependencies "Microsoft.AspNet.Authorization", "Microsoft.AspNet.Authentication.jwtBearer", "IdentityServer4.AccessTokenValidation", "Microsoft.AspNet.Authentication.OpenIdConnect".

+		* added the code to configue teh Identity servver in the Statup.cs (Comented now).

+		* For evaluationg this funcctionality have added a client on the identity server as aurelia.ui which implements the Hybrid flow. (look inot the IdentityServer ddoccs for the details on the flow.)

+		* Then Just add the "Authorize" attribute in the home controller and run the application.

+		* These chaange done should get the application redirect to our identity server for the authentication aand show the login page if the user is not authenticaated. #####BOOM BOOM!!
+EASY PEASY!!! got the client working !!
+Next thing that I wanted to evaaluate is more interesting staay tuned.

+	* Second --> This was the interesting one that I wanted to try, Enaable and implement the Auth using the Aurealia client libary.
+Luckly had a open souce aaurelia Auth plugin available  (https://github.com/paulvanbladel/aurelia-auth) wwith the samples thanks to the creator  made my life a bit easy.
+Below listed are some cchange done to the project.

+		* Installed the aurelia-auth into the JSPM packages.

+		* For evaluationg this funcctionality have added a client on the identity server as aurelia.ui.js which implements the Code flow. (look inot the IdentityServer ddoccs for the details on the flow.)

+*